Widener University named a “Military Friendly” institution

 Known as Pennsylvania Military College until 1972, Widener University has a rich military history.
 The university maintains

 an Army ROTC program and serves as the host institution for Army ROTC cadets from several Philadelphia-area

 colleges and universities.
 These partnerships help make Widener’s ROTC program one

 of the largest in the region with 129 active cadets this academic year.

 In addition, Widener University’s two law schools have a history of welcoming U.S. military veterans as students and using school resources to support U.S. veterans with free legal aid.
 Widener University Delaware Law School in Wilmington, Delaware operates a Veterans Law Clinic that assists disabled veterans and their dependents who have been denied veterans benefits.

 Widener University Commonwealth Law School in Harrisburg, Pennsylvania launched a Veterans Initiative in 2016 that strives to provide veteran law students with academic, career, and financial support tailored to each veteran’s unique needs and experience.

 Click here to learn more about financial aid for military students and families at Widener.

-Widener University is a metropolitan university that connects curricula to social issues through civic engagement.
+About Widener University: Widener University is a private, metropolitan university that connects curricula to social issues through civic engagement.
 Dynamic teaching, active scholarship, personal attention, leadership development and experiential learning are key components of the Widener experience.
-A comprehensive doctorate-granting university, Widener is comprised of eight schools and colleges that offer liberal arts and sciences, professional and pre-professional curricula leading to associate, baccalaureate, master’s, and doctoral degrees.
-The university’s campuses in Chester, Exton and Harrisburg, Pa., and Wilmington, Del., serve some 6,000 students.
-Widener is proud to be a tobacco-free university.
-Visit the university’s website, www.widener.edu.
+A comprehensive doctorate-granting university, Widener comprises seven schools and colleges that offer liberal arts and sciences, professional and pre-professional curricula leading to associate, baccalaureate, master’s and doctoral degrees.
+Visit the university website, http://www.widener.edu/